-The SEC Office of the Whistleblower confirmed in 2020 that whistleblowers were responsible for over $2.5 billion in sanctions ordered to be paid by fraudsters and $750 million returned to harmed investors and $500 million paid to whistleblowers.
+The SEC Office of the Whistleblower confirmed in 2020 that whistleblowers were responsible for over $2.5 billion in sanctions ordered to be paid by fraudsters, $750 million returned to harmed investors and $500 million paid to whistleblowers.
 It was the SEC fraud lawyers at Kohn, Kohn & Colapinto who helped write and submit numerous Dodd-Frank Act whistleblower rule amendments that would continue incentivizing whistleblowers to report fraud under the SEC whistleblower reward program.

 For over three decades, the securities fraud lawyers at Kohn, Kohn & Colapinto have represented corporate whistleblowers who courageously report violations corporate fraud laws, the Sarbanes-Oxley Act, the Foreign Corrupt Practices Act, and the Dodd-Frank Act.
-In 2018, the firm represented two high-profile whistleblowers who provided the SEC with detailed information concerning illegal secrecy agreements, international corporate frauds, money laundering, and bribery.
+Our firm represents high-profile whistleblowers who provided the SEC with detailed information concerning illegal secrecy agreements, international corporate frauds, money laundering, and bribery.
 Through expert litigation, our law firm helped these clients win one of the largest awards ever paid by the SEC, created the leading precedent outlawing secrecy agreements and forced international companies to pay hundreds of millions of dollars in penalties under the Foreign Corrupt Practices Act.
 Our SEC whistleblowers have triggered over $1.5 billion in recoveries under the securities laws and related criminal laws.

 If you’re looking for an experienced SEC whistleblower attorney, look no further than Kohn, Kohn & Colapinto.
 Our experienced lawyers will be able to walk you through the process of blowing the whistle, and maximize the likelihood that you remain anonymous.
 Get in touch with one of our experienced whistleblower attorney’s today for a confidential case review.